-Sea Slug Survey
+Sea Slug Surveys

 With support from the City of Gold Coast, Ocean Connect runs regular sea slug surveys.
 Surveys take place in the rock pools in Burleigh Heads or during shore or boat dives.
 Our sea slug data has contributed to the knowledge of sea slugs and nudibranch on the Gold Coast.
 All data is shared on the Atlas of Living Australia and new sea slug species are added to the existing species list each year.
 A team of avid divers and rock poolers join our surveys on a weekly basis.